awsdocs/amazon-glacier-developer-guide/doc_source/api-upload-part.md

-Amazon Glacier rejects your upload part request if any of the following conditions is true:
+Amazon S3 Glacier \(Glacier\) rejects your upload part request if any of the following conditions is true:
 + **SHA256 tree hash does not match—**To ensure that part data is not corrupted in transmission, you compute a SHA256 tree hash of the part and include it in your request\.
-Upon receiving the part data, Amazon Glacier also computes a SHA256 tree hash\.
+Upon receiving the part data, Glacier also computes a SHA256 tree hash\.
 If the two hash values don't match, the operation fails\.
 For information about computing a SHA256 tree hash, see [Computing Checksums](checksum-calculations.md)\.
 + **SHA256 linear hash does not match—**Required for authorization, you compute a SHA256 linear hash of the entire uploaded payload and include it in your request\.
 For information about computing a SHA256 linear hash, see [Computing Checksums](checksum-calculations.md)\.
 + **Part size does not match—**The size of each part except the last must match the size that is specified in the corresponding [Initiate Multipart Upload \(POST multipart\-uploads\)](api-multipart-initiate-upload.md) request\.
 The size of the last part must be the same size as, or smaller than, the specified size\.
 **Note**